-As we read and learn more about nutrition and what’s healthy to eat and what’s not, it will require us to reevaluate what we consider “healthy eating”, right?
-Sometimes, we have (need) to change what we “thought” was healthy to what’s even better for us.
+As we read and learn more about nutrition and what’s healthy to eat and what’s not, it will require us to reevaluate what we consider healthy eating.
+This is why I reevaluated my healthy eating habits to eat BETTER!

 Here are a few examples of what I began with about 7 years ago until now.
 I certainly won’t say “ended with” because sure enough something else that’s healthier might come along.